Skip to main content

 WPI dispute (NSW CTP)

 General information only.
-The right pathway depends on the decision type and the exact issue in dispute.
+The right pathway depends on the decision type, the body system being assessed, and the exact issue in dispute.

 WPI is a permanent impairment percentage assessed under prescribed guidelines.
 It is not simply a diagnosis.